Around 100 Dead In Clashes Between Chad Gold Miners - UrduPoint

 N'Djamena, (APP - UrduPoint / Pakistan Point News - 30th May, 2022 ) :Around 100 people have died in clashes between gold miners in northern Chad, Defence Minister General Daoud Yaya Brahim said on Monday.

-Violence broke out on May 23 at Kouri Bougoudi near the Libyan border, sparked by a "mundane dispute between two people which degenerated", he said, adding that the toll was "around 100 dead and at least 40 wounded."
-The clashes occurred in the rugged Tibesti Mountains in the central Sahara, some 1,000 kilometres (600 miles) from the Chadian capital N'Djamena.
+Violence broke out on May 23 at Kouri Bougoudi near the Libyan border, sparked by a "mundane dispute between two people which degenerated," he said, adding that the toll was "around 100 dead and at least 40 wounded.

+" The clashes occurred in the Tibesti Mountains, a rugged and lawless region in the central Sahara some 1,000 kilometres (600 miles) from the capital N'Djamena.

-The discovery of gold there has sparked a rush of miners from across Chad and neighbouring countries, and tensions often run high.
+The discovery of gold there 10 years ago sparked a rush of miners from across Chad and neighbouring countries, and tensions often run high.

 He spoke to AFP by phone from the area, where he said he was with a large military contingent sent to help restore order.